jerschro/how_to_dft/docs/lessons/index.md

 ## Planned Lessons

 * Lesson 3 - What is a geometry optimization?
 * Lesson 4 - What is a solvent calculation?
 * Lesson 5 - What is a frequency calculation?

-* Lesson 7 - What is an adsorption reaction?
 * Lesson 8 - Interpreting Calculation Results

 * Extra Lesson - What is a transition state/reaction pathway?